prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Duration (ms): 250
 - Dash to Dock by michele_g
   - Position and size
+    - Show the dock on: Choose primary monitor
+    - Position on screen: Left
     - Intelligent autohide
       - Autohide
         - Autohide: Off